rmera/boo/README.md

 # Gradient-boosting learning for multi-class classification.

-This is a simple library that implements simple versions of gradient boosting and xgboost for classification, in pure Go.
+chemLearn is a simple library that implements simple versions of gradient boosting and xgboost for classification, in pure Go.

+The goal is for chemLearn to become a part of goChem when its mature enough, hence the name.
+Still, there is nothing specific about Chemistry in the library.

 I have tried to keep things simple, including the data format.